Nemo64/serverless-symfony/README.md

 - Mails are send using SES (although i haven't added a way to test it.)
 - The main Database is an Aurora Serverless which can be securely shared between multiple instances/stages of this application and is connected via the rds-data http api to avoid VPC's and also to get pool management.
+- A Boilerplate on how to configure scheduled enabling/disabling auf Aurora's pausing feature to cover eg. work times.
+- Handling of a paused aurora in the form of a 503 response with a Retry-After.
+You still need to implement a nive error page though.

 Documentation
 -------------